Psychotherapy Guide: Group Therapy vs. Individual Therapy

 Sometimes, certain alliances form in groups, and these subgroups target and denigrate other group members.
 An experienced and competent therapist is able to avoid such alliances that are detrimental to the overall group; however, it is inevitable that certain individuals in the group will identify more strongly with one another and not identify with other members.

 The answer to the question, “Which is better: group or individual therapy?” is actually relatively straightforward: “Neither.”
-Both have advantages and disadvantages that are suited for specific types of individuals and for specific problems.
+It really depends on the individual and what’s best suited for them and their needs.

-In general, the research finds that both group therapy and individual therapy are relatively equivalent in their effectiveness in addressing a large number of issues.
-Thus, there is no real answer to the question of which is better.
+In general, research finds that both group therapy and individual therapy are relatively equivalent in their effectiveness in addressing substance use disorder and a broad range of mental health disorders, too.14

 Nonetheless, both formats of therapy have advantages and disadvantages.
-Deciding on which one to engage in is a personal choice that depends on one’s personal issues, goals, and the types of therapists/groups that are available.
+Deciding which one to engage in is a personal choice that depends on an individual’s needs, goals, and the types of therapies available.